 Study of masterpieces of the European and New World not written in English, from 1600 to the present.
 Works are read in English translations.
 Emphasis on appreciation and comparison of themes as they evolved.
 Meets General Education requirement for Humanities.

-Semester Offered: Spring of odd years
+Credits: 3 Lab Hours: 0 Lecture Hours: 3 Prerequisites: ENGL101 with a grade of C or better Semester Offered: Spring of odd years